 (b) does not within that time so pay the modified penalty as set out in that notice — shall be deemed to have elected not to avail himself of the provisions of this regulation.

-[Regulation 26 amended in Gazette 23 Nov 2010 p.
+[Regulation 26 amended: Gazette 23 Nov 2010 p.
 5864.]

 27. Withdrawal of infringement notice